-This section describes the design and implementation of the PIMCity component Personal Data Safe (P-DS).
+This section describes the final design and implementation of the Personal Data Safe (P-DS).
 We first introduce the overall goal of the module and then describe the state of the art on the existing solution for the storage of personal data.
-We also carefully describe the architecture and design of the PIMCity P-DS in terms of internal functioning and interfaces for users and other PIMCity modules.
+We also carefully describe the final architecture and design of the PIMCity P-DS in terms of internal functioning and interfaces for users and other PIMCity components.
+We motivate our design choices and briefly discuss potential alternatives.